By Jennifer Kaciuba

 “What the fuck are you doing”.

 “Shhh”.
 I did it again.
 He didn’t get it, he couldn’t talk or else the dark figure would get him next.
 My ears were ringing.
 There were daggers in my ribcage.
+My whole body was hurting.
 I wanted to look down to see if I was covered in bruises but I couldn’t take my eyes off of Mike.

 “You can’t sleep or you’ll die”.
-My ribcage began a throbbing.
+My ribcage began a throbbing pain.
 My bones felt like if I touched them they were going to turn to dust.
 My knees were shaking and my whole body felt like it was going to start convulsing.

 “What the hell Jess”.